Kansas man seriously injured in rollover crash - NewsBreak

 Kansas man seriously injured in rollover crash

 MITCHELL COUNTY, Kan.
-(KSNW) — A Kansas man was seriously injured in a rollover crash on Sunday, April 3.Fire destroys east Wichita home, 3 saved by smoke detector
+(KSNW) – A Kansas man was seriously injured in a rollover crash on Sunday.Fire destroys east Wichita home, 3 saved by smoke detector

 According to the Kansas Highway Patrol (KHP), the crash happened at 12:11 a.m. in Mitchell County, one mile east of Cawker City.